G8MR/CalculateWithMe/README.md

 # CalculateWithMe
-Site made for practice - just a simplecalculator :)
+Site made for practice - just a simple calculator :)